MvanSteenbergen/MappingInstability/README.md

 # Folder hierarchy

-./Code - Contains the code that I used to run the simulation and
+./Simulation - Contains the code that I used to run the simulation and
+Subdivided into:

+- ./Code: Contains all the code used to run the simulation and plot the results. `./random_diff.jl` and `./group_diff.jl` contain experiment 1 and experiment 2, and `./analysis.jl` contains making the plots.
+- ./Data: Contains the generated data.
+- ./Diagrams: Diagrams used by `analysis.jl` to plot the effects of

-./Plots - Contains all generated plots.
+./Plots - Contains all plots as they are used in the final paper.
 ./Thesis - Contains the latex source code for my thesis.

-Earlier versions:
+Earlier versions of the paper/presentations of my progress are also included:

 ./Legacy/Presentation 19-9-2023 - This contains a presentation that I gave for my thesis proposal ./Legacy/Presentation 13-12-2023 - This contains a half-way presentation for my thesis, be aware that my topic was (very!) different back then as well.
 ./Legacy/Proposal - This contains my thesis proposal file.
+Note that this paper is very different from what I ended up doing.
-Note that this project is very different from what I ended up doing.
+./Legacy/ResearchReport - Contains the pdf of the paper during a half-way.
+Note that this paper is very different from what I ended up doing.

 ## Research recipe